khizraghaffarkk/financial-reconciliation-engine/README.md

 - `compute_match_score(transaction, attachment)` – Computes heuristic match score.
 - `find_attachment(transaction, attachments)` – Finds the best matching attachment for a transaction.
 - `find_transaction(attachment, transactions)` – Finds the best matching transaction for an attachment.
+### LLM-Based Functions
+- `run_matching(transactions, attachments)` – Performs full matching, displays matched/unmatched results, and allows interactive user queries to a local LLM.
+- `llm_chatbot(matched, unmatched_tx, unmatched_att, question)` – Sends a user question along with matched/unmatched transactions and attachments to a local LLM (Llama 3.2) and returns an answer strictly based on the provided context.
 ---

 ## Notes

 - The scoring thresholds and heuristic weights were chosen to balance accuracy and avoid false positives.
-- The system is modular, so future improvements can replace or augment the scoring function with more advanced matching algorithms (e.g., vector-embeddings, ML-based similarity).
+- The system is modular, so future improvements can replace or augment the scoring function with more advanced matching algorithms (e.g., token-based matching, ML-based similarity).

 ## Additional Work: LLM-Based Interface